allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 * the domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
-* adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of systems to the interfaces exposed or required by the domain;
+* adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of external systems to the interfaces exposed or required by the domain;
 * ports allow plugging the adapters into the core domain, they represent the requirements of the application core,